WalkingNL/Translation/note.md

 outrage, noun, means an extremely strong reaction of anger, shock, or indignation; verb, means to arouse fierce anger, shock, or indignation in someone.

-    the new policy arouses outrage among the emmployees.
+    the new policy arouses outrage among the employees.

 ---